landoskape/dominoes/docs/pointerDemonstration.md

 and confuses it for the next few epochs.
 Interesting!
 Maybe there's a way to teach a pointer network how to filter error based on whether it's likely to be due to these shift-based failure modes.

-This is probably going to come up again when I show some results on training pointer networks to sequence dominoes (as is done in the real game) with both supervised and reinforcement learning.

 Also interesting: the return to good performance is much faster after one of these spikes than it would be at a similar training loss after initialization.